Psalms For Life

 maker of the heavens and the earth!

 David presents the challenge the Israelites faced when attacked by a fighting force so superior that he and his men had no chance, humanly speaking.
 He likens their enemies to a raging flood and a hateful monster, both images evoking pagan creation myths which depict the chaotic primal waters as a sea monster.
-Those images evoke the definitive biblical events of YHWH’s subduing the primeval waters with a simple word and his later making a path through the sea to free the Israelites from monstrous Egypt.
+Those images evoke the definitive biblical events of YHWH’s subduing the primeval waters with a word and his later making a path through the sea to free the Israelites from monstrous Egypt.

 Our help comes from YHWH